ReCONstruct-Digital-Platform/Building-Identification-Tool/README.md

 The goal of this tool is to provide a convenient tool to rate the retrofit potential of buildings, given their address.

 We first geocode addresses, then provide a live streetview of them.
-The user is able to say which materials are present or not in the building facade, with a 1-5 certainty rating.
-Users can add new materials and add a note about the building, containing additional information.
+A first version had users determine the facade materials of buildings, with a 1-5 certainty rating, and could add new materials and add a note about the building, containing additional information.

+The latest version focuses on identifying pre-fabricated metal buildings.
+The set of conditions will then be extended in a future version to further refine the selection.

 ![image](assets/screenshot1.JPG)